Morning Prayers to Start Your Day with Purpose and Peace

 What to Do When You Miss a Day (or a Week)

-But over time, something shifts.
+Morning prayers don't work like magic.
+They work like roots.
+Slowly, quietly, deeply.
+Over time, something shifts.
 You become more grounded.
-More aware of God’s presence throughout the day.
+More aware of God's presence throughout the day.
 More anchored when the chaos hits.
-The change is subtle at first, but it’s real.

 20 Morning Declarations to Speak Over Your Day